vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

 10-11.
-Owing to sparseness of followers in the world, owing to the quality of being an easy means, from the weigh- tiness of the result and also from construing otherwise the authorities (for prapatti) with the help of specious reasoning, some disregard the expediency of Prapatti for the accom- plishment of freedom.
+Owing to sparseness of followers in the world, owing to the quality of being an easy means, from the weightiness of the result and also from construing otherwise the authorities (for prapatti) with the help of specious reasoning, some disregard the expediency of Prapatti for the accomplishment of freedom.
 </details>